 The agricultural sub-model solves these three problems.
 With inspiration from the international literature as well as the existing Danish agro-economic model ESMERALDA, production functions have been constructed for animal and plant production, reflecting the actual production structure in the agricultural sector.
 Land use is for example included as an input in plant production.
 The production structure used allows for modelling of emissions from agriculture (energy-related and non-energy-related) in direct relation to the inputs, which give rise to emissions.
 Emissions from the use of fertilizers on fields are, for example, directly linked to the input of manure and artificial fertilizers.

-Link to the documentation af ESMERALDA (in Danish)
+Documentation af ESMERALDA (in Danish)

-Link to calculations made on the ESMARALDA model (in Danish)
+Calculations made on the ESMARALDA model (in Danish)

 Plant and animal production is divided into 12 different production subsectors, which combined correspond with the agricultural sector in the National Accounts.
 The production subsectors supply inputs to each other as well as agricultural goods to the rest of the economy.